apsdehal/alexa-skill-math-hero/Readme.md

 Alexa skill for kids that asks multiple choice questions from various topics in mathematics.
 You can level up in the game and get stronger with time.
 Rationale/solutions for questions are provided for better learning.

+## Inspiration

+For providing an easy platform for learning simple as well as advanced mathematics.
+My aim was to gamify this experience by adding a levelling up scenario and thus, making this game interesting for kids.

+## Alexa Skill ID
+amzn1.ask.skill.fa757529-588d-42e3-848b-6d28348f8d6b

 ## Technology

 - Uses `alexa-app` framework by alexa-js team.